By Claire McCann, Natural Chef Alumna

 What is a personal chef?

-At Bauman College, we train a variety of professionals including skilled, therapeutic natural chefs.
-Many of our Natural Chef Program graduates go on to become personal or private chefs.
+At Bauman College, we train culinary professionals including personal or private chefs, meal-delivery chefs, and dinner-party caterers.
 What does this career entail?
 Well, a personal or private chef works for individuals and/or families, preparing personalized meals that suit their unique needs and preferences.
 Personal chefs usually visit their clients’ homes once every week or two, where they prepare meals that can be stored, reheated, and enjoyed throughout the week or as desired.
 Unlike personal chefs who tend to work with multiple clients, private chefs usually work with just one client; cooking and serving them fresh meals several times per week, depending on the client’s needs.

 Why are personal chefs in demand?

 As nutrition and the importance of a whole-foods diet become more widely recognized, the market for personal and private chef services continues to grow and evolve.
 Many people are finding themselves spread incredibly thin as they care for their growing families, work full-time jobs, and maintain a multitude of responsibilities, all while trying to make time to improve their health, get adequate exercise, cultivate meaningful relationships, etc. This makes it hard to find time to cook wholesome meals, not to mention learn how to shop for, store, and prepare healthy foods.
 Many people resort to take-out or pre-packaged, store-bought meals and meal delivery services.
 However, these options are often lacking in variety, flavor, and nutrient-density, and also tend to be quite pricey.